-Holding firmly our confidence till the end is not referring to maintaining a theologic position.
+Holding firmly our confidence till the end is not referring to maintaining a theologic belief.
 It means keeping our faith in Christ while we are enduring hardships.
 “We must, through many hardships, enter the Kingdom of God,” the Apostles taught.

 And to whom did God swear that they would never enter his rest if not to those who disobeyed?
 So we see that they were not able to enter, because of their unbelief.
 (Hebrews 3:18,19)

 Notice how disobedience and unbelief are linked together.
 True belief in the Lord Jesus always results in obedience to His commands and those of His Apostles.
 “Faith alone” is a destructive doctrine, especially because it is emphasized today.
 When we truly believe in Christ, we will do what Christ commands.

 Notice also the expression “enter his rest.”
 In Hebrews chapters three and four, God’s rest is associated with Canaan, the land of promise.

 Therefore, since the promise of entering his rest still stands, let us be careful that none of you be found to have fallen short of it.
 (Hebrews 4:1)

 Come short of what?
 Remember that these were seasoned Christians who were being addressed.
 They had had every experience (and more) that we of the Pentecostal-Charismatic persuasion are aware of.
 So what are we lacking?
 As far as the spiritual experience of the Hebrew Christians is concerned, here are their elementary teachings: